hernandez-nick/who-is-it/README.md

 ## Description

 **"Who Is It?"** is a single player trivia game.
 The player guesses the name of a famous person shown in an image.
 Categories include athletes, musicians, and actors or actresses.
-There are a total of 20 questions per category worth 1 points each.
+There are a total of 20 questions per category worth 1 point each.
 If the player gets 7 questions wrong, the game ends.
 If the player reaches level 20, the game ends and the player can choose to play again or choose a different category.

 ## Getting Started